-- ATCO and the Health Clinic are providing COVID-19 information throughout camp. - BC Hydro has restricted non-essential visitors to site by postponing or cancelling all site tours and guest employee meetings. - BC Hydro has limited our Site C employees to only intra-provincial travel. - BC Hydro has implemented deep cleaning of our construction offices, where meetings with contractors are often held. - We are also asking BC Hydro employees to wipe down their work areas and stations regularly, and to work from home where operational feasible.
-Although BC Hydro employees are still coming into offices, the number is greatly reduced and allows for better social distancing. - Security has implemented cross-contamination controls at all Site C access points, including sneeze guards, workers scanning their own site-access passes, and video verification of ID. - ATCO has implemented additional measures in the camp; please see question in the "Camp" section later in this document.
+• ATCO and the Health Clinic are providing COVID-19 information throughout camp.

+- BC Hydro has restricted non-essential visitors to site by postponing or cancelling all site tours and guest employee meetings. - BC Hydro has limited our Site C employees to only essential intra-provincial travel. - BC Hydro has implemented deep cleaning of our construction offices, where meetings with contractors are often held. - We are also asking BC Hydro employees to wipe down their work areas and stations regularly, and to work from home where operational feasible.
+Although BC Hydro employees are still coming into offices, the number is greatly reduced and allows for better social distancing. - Security has implemented cross-contamination controls at all Site C access points, including sneeze guards, workers scanning their own site-access passes, and video verification of ID, as well as health and temperature screening. - ATCO has implemented additional measures in the camp; please see questions in the "Camp" section later in this document.